Thaddeus R. Beal Professor of Practice, Harvard Law School

 J.D., Harvard Law School

-- With Douglas Stone and Bruce Patton.
-Difficult Conversations: How to Discuss What Matters Most.
-Penguin USA, 2000.
+- With Douglas Stone and Bruce Patton, Difficult Conversations: How to Discuss What Matters Most.
+(2nd ed., Penguin, 2010).

-- With Douglas Stone.
-Thanks for the Feedback: The Science and Art of Receiving Feedback Well.
-Portfolio Penguin, 2015.
+- With Douglas Stone, Thanks for the Feedback: The Science and Art of Receiving Feedback Well.
+(Penguin, 2014).